What is a first look? First Look Wedding Pros and Cons

 What time is sunset in relation to your ceremony?
 Is your ceremony time set in stone?
 A simple google search can tell you what time the sun will set on your wedding day.
-Based on the answers to these questions alone is 99% of the reason why most of our brides decide to do a wedding first look or not.
-If your ceremony is scheduled to end right before sunset, your family & bridal party portraits as well as bride and groom portraits will take place in the dark.
+Based on the answers to these questions alone is 99% of the reason why most of our couples decide to do a wedding first look or not.
+If your ceremony is scheduled to end right before sunset, your family & bridal party portraits as well as couples portraits will take place in the dark.
 If you had your heart set on beautiful natural light sunset photos for the portrait portion of your day, and cannot move your ceremony time earlier, you might want to consider the first look wedding photos timeline.

 2) What is your personality type?

 Another question to ask yourself when considering the first look, is what is your personality type?
-It seems like an odd thing to consider, but we’ve had plenty of stressed out brides on the wedding day thank us for bringing up the new first look wedding tradition because they happened to be the more shy & quiet introverted type, or they happened be more of the Type A person.
+It seems like an odd thing to consider, but we’ve had plenty of stressed out couples on the wedding day thank us for bringing up the new first look wedding tradition because they happened to be the more shy & quiet introverted type, or they happened be more of the Type A person.

 Are you an introvert or are you an extrovert?
 Do you tend to lean more to the type A or type B personality?
 A common personality type we stumble across is the shy and quiet introvert.
 If you don’t love big crowds and you hate being the center of attention, the first look just might have been invented for you.
-With the first look, you get to connect with your groom before walking down the aisle and have a moment to yourselves alone.
+With the first look, you get to connect with your fiance before walking down the aisle and have a moment to yourselves alone.